-Effective October 25, 2021, program participants and facility customers at Bellevue Parks & Community Services indoor community centers, recreation facilities, environmental education visitor centers, and the Aaron Education Center at the Bellevue Botanical Garden will be required to show proof of full COVID-19 vaccination or a negative COVID-19 test result, in compliance with Seattle - King County Public Health regulations.
+In compliance with King County public health regulations, people participating in activities at Bellevue community centers, recreation facilities, environmental education visitor centers and the Aaron Education Center at the Bellevue Botanical Garden are required to show proof of full COVID-19 vaccination or a negative COVID-19 test result.

 Who is impacted?